-The Roanoke Valley in Virginia's Blue Ridge is the ultimate destination for motorcycle touring.
+The Roanoke Roanoke in Virginia's Blue Ridge is the ultimate destination for motorcycle touring.

 What makes the region a perfect place to ride?

 Some riders like to soak up the scenery.
 Others like to hug the curves.
 Some might choose tree-lined roads where you're as likely to see a deer as a car.
 Others prefer historic towns and country barns.
 Or maybe a carpet of city lights from a perch high atop a mountain.

 In Virginia's Blue Ridge, one 50-mile stretch serves up an asphalt buffet to cover just about every taste for motorcycle enthusiasts.
 It's a ride that will throw you a curve or give it to you straight.
 And it certainly has its ups and downs.
 All wrapped around the ultimate American biking pilgrimage - the Blue Ridge Parkway.

 Although you won't want to stop, you'll have plenty of great choices when you do.
 Whether you choose a first-class hotel or cozy bed and breakfast, you'll find hospitable places to kick back for the night.

 You'll also find periodic gatherings of riding clubs, including a British Motorcycle Club and Christian Motorcycle Riders Association.
 The region also regularly hosts rallies and conventions that attract motorcycle enthusiasts from around the country.